-Students who wish to apply for advanced credit in the course should consult the instructor/coordinator.
+Students who wish to apply for advanced credit in the course should consult the professor.
+Credit for prior learning will be given upon successful completion of a challenge exam or portfolio.

 VIII.
 DIRECT CREDIT TRANSFERS:

 Students who wish to apply for direct credit transfer (advanced standing) should obtain a direct credit transfer form from the Dean's secretary.
 Students will be required to provide a transcript and course outline related to the course in question.